saturneric/GpgFrontend-Manual/src/content/docs/guides/view-keypair-info.md

 This is the time when the content of the key pair was last updated.
 Operations such as adding a UID or subkey will modify the content of the key pair.

-#### Secret Key Existence
+#### Primary Key Existence

-This indicates whether the actual content of the primary key exists.
+This indicates whether the actual content of the primary key exists, shown as **Exists** or **Not Exists**.
 When the primary key does not exist, if there are still available subkeys in the key pair, the key pair can still be used for normal operations.
 However, in the above case, the content of the key pair cannot be modified (that is, operations such as adding UID or subkey cannot be performed), and the key pair cannot sign other key pairs.